hMsats/bash_shell_script_download_and_compile_bitcoin_core_on_ubuntu/README.md

 Just execute in a terminal `./maken.sh 23.0`

-to download and compile bitcoin core version 23.0 in your home directory.
+to download and compile bitcoin core version 23.0 in your home directory on Ubuntu.

 You'll find bitcoind and bitcoin-cli in bitcoin-23.0/src and bitcoin-qt in bitcoin-23.0/src/qt.